By Michael Tetreault, Editor-In-Chief

 Most doctors currently practicing concierge medicine as a career choice fall into one of two intelligence-gathering categories when they first opened.
 First, they used a franchise concierge company to help them with the details or they opted to do it themselves and surround themselves with a local team that would provide counsel in starting this practice model.

-“I perform a thorough analysis of the practice and determine areas where expenses will be reduced,” says Permenter.
+“I perform a thorough analysis of the practice and determine areas where expenses will be reduced,” said former/now retired consulant.
 “After a survey of the physicians patients, we conduct a 12-16 week conversion.
 Our fees are collected during the transition only.
 Once a successful conversion has been completed, we help train the physician staff to provide membership services.
 If customer service is maintained, we know the practice will continue growing without a need for further services.”

 The “Fee For Non-Covered Services Model” allows for Medicare and private insurance to be billed by the physician for routine visits and procedures.
 To date, this model comprises the largest segment of the market, approximately 46 states, although Direct Primary Care (Fee For Care Model), is rapidly catching up in select markets, according to The Collective.